habitat-sh/on-prem-builder/README.md

 ### Create an Origin

-Once you are logged in, you should be able to create an origin by clicking on the 'Create Origin' button.

-**NOTE** _You will need to at least create a `core` origin for an initial set of base packages (see section below).
-Go ahead and create a new origin now, and type in `core` as the origin name.
-It's important to do this prior to populating your Chef Habitat Builder on-prem with the `core` upstream packages, or else the upload will fail._
+Create a `core` origin for an initial set of base packages.
+Uploads will fail unless you first populate your Chef Habitat Builder on-prem with the `core` upstream packages.

+Once you are logged in to the Chef Habitat Builder on-prem UI, select the `New Origin` button and enter in `core` as the origin name.

 ### Generate a Personal Access Token

-In order to bootstrap a set of `core` package, as well as perform authenticated operations using the `hab` client, you will need to generate a Personal Access Token.
+Next, generate a Personal Access Token for bootstrapping the `core` packages, as well as for performing authenticated operations using the `hab` client.

-Click on your Gravatar icon on the top right corner of the Chef Habitat Builder on-prem web page, and then select Profile.
+Select your Gravatar icon on the top right corner of the Chef Habitat Builder on-prem web page, and then select **Profile**.
 This will take you to a page where you can generate your access token.
-Make sure to save it away securely.
+Make sure to save it securely.

 ## Bootstrap `core` packages

-*Important*: Please make sure you have created a `core` origin before starting this process.
+*Important*: Create a `core` origin before starting this process.
+The process will fail without first having a `core` origin.

-The freshly installed Chef Habitat Builder on-prem does not contain any packages.
-In order to bootstrap a set of stable `core` origin packages (refer to the [core-plans repo](https://github.com/habitat-sh/core-plans)), you can do the following:
+Chef Habitat Builder on-prem has no pre-installed packages.
+To bootstrap a set of stable `core` origin packages (refer to the [core-plans repo](https://github.com/habitat-sh/core-plans)), you can do the following:

-1. Export your Personal Access Token as `HAB_AUTH_TOKEN` to your environment (e.g, `export HAB_AUTH_TOKEN=<your token>`)
+1. Export your Personal Access Token as `HAB_AUTH_TOKEN` to your environment

+    ```bash
+    export HAB_AUTH_TOKEN=<your token>
+    ```

-1. `sudo -E ./scripts/on-prem-archive.sh populate-depot http://${BUILDER_HOSTNAME_OR_IP}`, passing the root URL of your new Chef Habitat Builder on-prem as the last argument (Replace `http` with `https` in the URL if SSL is enabled)
+1. Run the population script, passing the root URL of your new Chef Habitat Builder on-prem as the last argument (Replace `http` with `https` in the URL if SSL is enabled)

+    ```bash
+    sudo -E ./scripts/on-prem-archive.sh populate-depot http://${BUILDER_HOSTNAME_OR_IP}`
+    ```

 This is quite a lengthy process, so be patient.
-It will download a *large* (~ 13GB currently) archive of the latest stable core plans, and then install them to your Chef Habitat Builder on-prem.
+It will download a *large* (~ 14GB currently) archive of the latest stable core plans, and then install them to your Chef Habitat Builder on-prem.

-Please ensure that you have plenty of free drive space available, for hosting the `core` packages as well as your own packages.
+Please ensure that you have plenty of free disk space available for hosting the `core` packages as well as for managing your own packages.
+Updated packages install without deleting any existing packages, so plan disk space accordingly.

 ## Synchronizing 'core' packages from an upstream

-*Important*: Please make sure you have created a `core` origin before starting this process.
+*Important*: Create a `core` origin before starting this process.
+The process will fail without first having a `core` origin.

 It is possible to also use the 'on-prem-archive.sh' script to synchronize the Chef Habitat Builder on-prem using the public Chef Habitat Builder site as an 'upstream'.